 Right Angle – Definition, Examples, Facts

 Shapes with right angles are called right-angled shapes.
 One or more angles of these shapes measure exactly 90 degrees, or right angles.
-You can spot a right angle by looking for a small square in the corner — it’s a simple way to recognize right angles in shapes quickly.
+You can spot a right angle by looking for a small square in the corner.
+This is a simple and working way to recognize right angles in shapes quickly.

 A right angle triangle has a 90-degree angle.
-An angle’s hypotenuse is always its longest side, opposite the right angle.
-The other two sides are called adjacent and opposite.
+In a right triangle, the hypotenuse is the longest side, opposite the right angle.
+The two shorter sides are called the legs of the triangle.
+Depending on the angle you look at, they can also be called the adjacent and opposite sides.

 One of the most famous formulas for a right angle triangle is the Pythagorean theorem.
 It says that the square of the hypotenuse (the longest side, called c) equals the sum of the squares of the other two sides (a and b).
 In simple terms: a² + b² = c².
 This right angle math formula helps you find any side of a triangle if you know the other two.